 Shiloh is a tiny village located in the state of Ohio.
 With a population of 630 people and two constituent neighborhoods, Shiloh is the 636th largest community in Ohio.
-Shiloh has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Shiloh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 As is often the case in a small village, Shiloh doesn't have a public transportation system that people use for their commute.

-The per capita income in Shiloh in 2010 was $20,193, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $80,772 for a family of four.
+The per capita income in Shiloh in 2010 was $18,130, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,520 for a family of four.

 The people who call Shiloh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shiloh residents report their race to be White, followed by Asian.
 Important ancestries of people in Shiloh include English, Irish, Welsh, and Italian.